laravel/docs/mail.md

     });

 > **Warning**
 > [Inline attachments](#inline-attachments) will not be rendered when a mailable is previewed in your browser.
-To preview these mailables, you should send them to an email testing application such as [MailHog](https://github.com/mailhog/MailHog) or [Mailpit](https://github.com/axllent/mailpit) or [HELO](https://usehelo.com).
+To preview these mailables, you should send them to an email testing application such as [MailHog](https://github.com/mailhog/MailHog), [Mailpit](https://github.com/axllent/mailpit), or [HELO](https://usehelo.com).

 <a name="localizing-mailables"></a>
 ## Localizing Mailables